ralouta/ArcGIS_Code_Repo/src/scripts/GeoAi/DeepLearningwithinAOI/README.md

 The workflow for the Classify Pixels Using Deep Learning tool involves several key steps:
 1. **Define the Area of Interest (AOI):** The user specifies the AOI using the processing geometry parameter.
 This ensures that only the relevant areas are processed, avoiding unnecessary computation on areas outside the AOI.
 2. **Generate Tessellation Grid:** Based on the user-defined tessellation size and model arguments (batch size and tile size), the tool generates a tessellation grid that divides the AOI into smaller, manageable extents.
-3. **Spatial Join with AOI:** The tessellation grid is spatially joined with the AOI to ensure that only the grid cells overlapping the AOI are processed.
+3. **Clip with AOI:** The tessellation grid is clipped with the AOI to ensure that only the grid cells overlapping the AOI are processed.
 4. **Classify Pixels:** For each extent in the tessellation grid, the tool classifies the pixels using the deep learning model.
 The results are saved as individual raster datasets.
 5. **Merge Results:** The individual raster datasets are merged into a single output classified raster.